nerdschoolbergen/modern-javascript-and-web-apis/exercise2/README.md

 ### 6.1 Generating ID's

 A common problem at this point is "how do I assign my new tv show a new, 100% unique ID automatically?".
 We don't want the user to have to keep track of ID's and create new ones.
-We need to generate something that we can be sure is unique.
+We need to generate something that we can be sure is unique (enough).

-* Create a new folder in your project: `utils`
+* Create a new folder in your project: `utils`, and a new file in that folder: `idUtil.js`.
 * _Copy & paste_ (yay!) this snippet in:

 ~~~~javascript